Infinitode/Infinitode/README.md

 ### Latest changes

+- Release of `Locus`, a new model for GeoGuessr guessing based on 80k+ Google Street View images without textual descriptions.
 - Updated the AI models and datasets documentation on GitBook.
 - Created a `Tailwind Color Shader` that generates 50-950 full Tailwind color palettes based on a HEX color.
 Try it here: https://infinitode.netlify.app/apps/tailwind-color-shader.
 - Updated `CRSD` with ~2k new reviews using Gemini 3, Grok 4.1, and GPT 5.2.